Topological properties of curved spacetime extended Su-Schrieffer-Heeger model: Analytical expression for the exact zero energy eigenfunctions

 \\For sublattice B:

 Now, from \eqref{eq: Sublattice A} ,

 \\Likewise, for sublattice B, we can obtain from \eqref{eq: Sublattice B},

 These two zero-energy eigenstates $\psi_{A,n}$ and $\psi_{B,n}$ will appear on the left and right edges of the chain, respectively. $\psi_{B,N}$ and $ \psi_{A,1}$ can easily be obtained by normalizing the eigen states.
 For the standard SSH model, with $\sigma=0$, both states are identical, only one is peaked at the left edge, and the other at the right.
 But with the introduction of $\sigma$, asymmetry arises.
 The state on the right edge remains almost the same for non-zero $\sigma$, and the peak height on the left edge keeps increasing with $\sigma$.
-Figure.~ \ref{fig:peak ratio} shows how the right-to-left peak ratio of probability densities varies with $\sigma$, showing exact matching with the ratio calculation from the analytical expression.
+The above results can also be understood intuitively.
+For $\sigma \ge 0$, the hopping amplitudes increase monotonically from the left to the right end of the chain via the factor $\sim (n/N)^\sigma$.
+Consequently, hopping near the left edge is strongly suppressed, leading to enhanced localization of the left-edge state with reduced bulk penetration.
+In contrast, near the right edge $(n/N)^\sigma \approx 1$, and the edge state behaves similarly to that of the standard SSH model.
+Fig.~\ref{fig:peak ratio} shows how the right-to-left peak ratio of probability densities varies with $\sigma$, showing exact matching with the ratio calculation from the analytical expression.